Cancer Cell Biology Research

 Biospecimen Resources to Support Cancer Biology Research

-Research in this area includes the development of projects that encompass the collection, storage, processing, and dissemination of human biological specimens—including nucleic acids and tissue arrays—and associated data for studies of human cancer biology, particularly early events in cancer formation and pre-neoplasia.
+Research in this area includes the development of projects that encompass the collection, storage, processing, and dissemination of human biological specimens—including nucleic acids and tissue arrays—and associated models and data for studies of human cancer biology, particularly early events in cancer formation and pre-neoplasia.